csc-training/geocomputing_course/materials/parallel_r.md

 ## R parallel libraries

-These libraries cover only very limited functionality, so often these do not fit all requirements.
+The parallel spatial libraries cover only very limited functionality, so often these do not fit all requirements.
 Or if you are changing an existing serial code to parallel.
 Then the next option is to write parallel coude yourself.

 R has many libraries to support parallelization: